maria11129/writeups/README.md

-# secAI_CTF_challenges
+# some random ctf writeups

-💻 My solutions and detailed writeups for CTF challenges provided by secAI club.
+💻 My solutions and detailed writeups for CTF challenges .
 The goal is to document solutions in a way that's clear and helpful for others learning about cybersecurity and CTFs.

 ## 📂 Repository Structure